Roots and Radishes

 Description

-This homemade Caesar dressing is SO easy and lightened up by using a Greek yogurt base.
+This homemade Caesar dressing is SO easy and made with a Greek yogurt base.
 Use it on a classic Caesar salad, wrap, pasta salad... or any salad that needs a creamy, salty, delicious dressing to tie it all together.

 Ingredients